 Producer: Tupac Amaru Co-Operative

-Varietal: Caturra, Bourbon, Typica
+Varieties: Caturra, Bourbon, Typica

 Elevation: 1500-1800 meters

-Fourteen producers have contributed to this specific lot.
+All of these farmers are small in terms of their landholding.
+The average farm size is 2.5 hectares with coffee trees as old as 8 years.
+Harvest period in Sandia, Puno is between July and September.
 They all use hand crank depulping machines, ferment in concrete tanks and wash in the same tanks.
 A few of them have channels for a density separation after washing.
 The climate can be rainy, also similar to Colombia, so many producers use parabolic beds for drying.
 The cooperative also offers drying services at their receiving stations meaning that they’ll dry coffee to proper moisture levels for the farmers.